KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

     -   Search (ytsearch:, ytsearchdate:), search URLs and in-channel search works
     -   Mixes supports downloading multiple pages of content
-    -   Most (but not all) age-gated content can be downloaded without cookies
+    -   Some (but not all) age-gated content can be downloaded without cookies
-    -   Partial workaround for throttling issue
+    -   Fix for n-sig based throttling
     -   Redirect channel's home URL automatically to /video to preserve the old behaviour
     -   255kbps audio is extracted (if available) from youtube music when premium cookies are given
     -   Youtube music Albums, channels etc can be downloaded (except self-uploaded music)
+    -   Download livestreams from the start using --live-from-start (experimental)
--   COOKIES FROM BROWSER: Cookies can be automatically extracted from all major web browsers using --cookies-from-browser BROWSER[:PROFILE]
+-   COOKIES FROM BROWSER: Cookies can be automatically extracted from all major web browsers using --cookies-from-browser BROWSER[+KEYRING][:PROFILE]

 -   SPLIT VIDEO BY CHAPTERS: Videos can be split into multiple files based on chapters using --split-chapters